skingry/chef/README.md

 # Description
 ***

-This is my "infrastructure as code" Chef repository used to setup my media server.
+This is my "infrastructure as code" Chef repository used to setup my personal media server.
 It uses [Docker](https://www.docker.com/) for containerization of the applications and [ZFS](https://en.wikipedia.org/wiki/ZFS) for the data storage layer.
-It uses various Python, C++, and .NET applications to fetch, process, organize, and deliver media.
-All of the applications talk to each other via RESTful API's.
+In addition, it uses various Python, C++, and .NET applications to fetch, process, organize, and deliver media.
+All of the applications communicate via RESTful API's.

-Each `Dockerfile` in the `Docker` directory calls a specific recipe in this Chef repo to facilitate the configuration of the container during build.
-In addition, this repository is linked to the public [Docker Hub](https://hub.docker.com/r/skingry) to allow automated builds of each of the containers when code updates are pushed.
+The [companion repository](https://github.com/skingry/Dockerfiles) to this one contains all of the `Dockerfiles` needed to build the containers.

 ## Overview of Applications
 ***